vungocastis/online-opsec/README.md

 * Denial Of Service / Availability
 * Elevation Of Privilege / Authorization

-According to [Wikipedia](https://en.wikipedia.org/wiki/STRIDE_(security)), STRIDE is typically applied, "*...to help reason and find threats to a system.
+According to [Wikipedia](https://en.wikipedia.org/wiki/STRIDE_(security)), STRIDE is typically applied when attempting to, "*...find threats to a system.
 It is used in conjunction with a model of the target system that can be constructed in parallel.
-This includes a full breakdown of processes, data stores, data flows and trust boundaries.*"
+This includes a full breakdown of processes, data stores, data flows and trust boundaries.*" The STRIDE model is popular because it is effective, but that relevancy (as mentioned by [Kevin Poniatowski](https://blog.securityinnovation.com/stride)) has been waning.

 #### Specific Threats